The NYC Brunch Delivery Guide

 Why eat a store bought bagel when both the LES and Navy Yard locations of Russ & Daughters are open for carryout?
 All you have to do is call in advance to place your lox and schmear order over the phone, and if you’d prefer delivery, you can order from their Jewish Museum store.
 Also - Russ & Daughters ships care packages nationwide, and your friend in Kansas City could really use a break from Thomas’ cranberry bagels right now.

 Fresh bread is really having a moment right now.
 But even if you haven’t mastered the perfect loaf, you can pick one up from this Clinton Hill spot.
-Otway’s pick up window is open from 9am to 1pm every weekend, and in addition to fresh bread, they’re selling pastries, wine, and coffee.
+Otway’s pick up window is open every weekend, and in addition to fresh bread, they’re selling pastries, wine, and coffee.
 Be sure to stop by the next time you feel like taking a Sunday stroll down Fulton Street.

 Sable’s, a classic UES deli that specializes in smoked fish, is offering pickup and delivery starting at 8:30am daily.
 And just in case a brunch spread of caviar, smoked salmon, lobster salad, bagels, babka, and sturgeon within NYC isn’t enough, they also ship nationwide.
 Order online or call 212-249-6177 to order.